Employing Namespaces in TypeScript to encapsulate your data

 console.log(MyLibA.getVersion()); // 1.0.0

 The IIFE contains the code written inside a namespace, therefore the values do not pollute the global scope since they are scoped to the function.
-The export statements inside a namespace are converted to the property assignation statements as shown below.
+The export statements inside a namespace are converted to the property assignation statements as shown here.

 MyLibA.getVersion = getVersion;